EdDataScienceEES/tutorial-orla03/index.md

 Good question, lets find out!
 A prediction interval is less certain than a confidence interval.
 A prediction interval predicts where possible outcomes will lie, whereas a confidence interval predicts where the true mean will lie.
+As a consequence, a prediction interval will be **wider** than a confidence interval.
 Now we will find predictions for heights that we do not have values for in the `trees` data.

 ```r